 Sponge and Royal Mail collaborated to create learning engaging learning simulations to reflect real life as a postal worker.

-VR, bespoke digital learning.
+VR, bespoke digital learning, health and safety training.

 Postal workers able learn through experience without risk, with flexible and cost-effective delivery to reach the whole workforce.